Ohio grand jury indicts man accused in rape of 10-year-old at center of Indiana abortion controversy - NewsBreak

 President Biden highlighted the case during an address announcing an executive order aiming at safeguarding abortion rights.

 “Raped, six weeks pregnant.
 Already traumatized.
 Was forced to travel to another state.
-Imagine being that little girl,” the president said.Doctor who provided abortion to 10-year-old girl moves to sue for defamation
+Imagine being that little girl,” the president said.Authorities investigate former Nichols Hills Public Works employee

 The grand jury’s indictment comes days after the doctor who provided the abortion to the 10-year-old girl moved to sue Indiana Attorney General Todd Rokita (R) for “false and misleading statements about alleged misconduct.”